Leisure and Cultural Services Department: Parks

+The LCSD maintains and operates 26 major parks and 680 children’s playgrounds.

 Beaches

 Among Hong Kong's many hundreds of beaches, there are 42 gazetted beaches, which are provisioned and managed by LCSD.
 Services usually include toilets and showers, shark nets (although actual shark sightings are rare), a lifeguard service, regular cleaning, and water quality monitoring.

 Sports and fitness

-The LCSD operates two stadiums, (Hong Kong Stadium and Mong Kok Stadium), along with numerous sports grounds, indoor sporting halls and courts, and public swimming pools.
+The LCSD operates two stadiums, (Hong Kong Stadium and Mong Kok Stadium), along with 25 sports grounds, 105 sport centers, and 45 public swimming pools.

 Sports Subvention Scheme

 Under the Sports Subvention Scheme, the LCSD provides recurrent subvention to 62 national sports associations (NSAs) in Hong Kong, at levels ranging from around HK$0.5 million to HK$10 million (in 2011–12).
 Until 2004–2005, NSAs received subventions from the statutory Hong Kong Sports Development Board.
 NSAs are members of the Sports Federation and Olympic Committee of Hong Kong, China, which is the National Olympic Committee in Hong Kong responsible for the co-ordination of all local sports organisations and the promotion of sports in Hong Kong.